 Paul Smith, a homeless man of Old East Dallas, along with many others, is dreading the oncoming winter.
-Paul said he has trouble finding shelters in East Dallas.
+Smith said he has trouble finding shelters in East Dallas.
 According to the Metro Dallas Homeless Alliance in 2014, there were over 3,000 homeless people in the Dallas area.
 Many of the homeless I spoke with, like Paul, are concerned about inadequate shelters in their area.
 When I asked him why he does not go to the many shelters available in South Dallas, he responded,

 I also spoke with an Old East Dallas homeless woman named Diana.
 She was very kind and sweet and in obvious need of help.
 She echoed Paul’s statements when I asked her about where she was going to sleep once it got cold.